-Kitchen scales help make weighing recipe ingredients an exact science and I often rely upon one when preparing baked goods.
-I recently received the Precision Pro kitchen scale from EatSmart to review and found it a compelling, affordable contender.
+Kitchen scales help make weighing recipe ingredients an exact science.
+I often rely upon using a scale when preparing baked goods.
+I recently received the Precision Pro kitchen scale from EatSmart to review.
+It’s affordable, accurate and easy to use.

-I’m almost embarrassed to admit how I currently measure ingredients.
-Many many years ago I had an eBay business and purchased a Pelouze postal scale for weighing items.
-The scale slowly morphed into weighing items in the kitchen given its level of accuracy.
-I’ve continued to use it but have found it has limitations (since it wasn’t designed for how I was using it).
+I’m almost embarrassed how I currently measure ingredients.
+Many, many years ago I had an eBay business and purchased a postal scale for weighing packages.
+The scale slowly morphed into weighing items in the kitchen because it was accurate.
+I continued to use it but found it has limitations (since it wasn’t designed for how I was using it).

-The EatSmart Precision Pro kitchen scale is intended for kitchen use and more specifically the scale can assist in calculating calories in the foods you eat.
-Simply weigh a portion of food, then use the accompanying booklet to calculate the amount of calories based on the item’s calorie factor.
+The EatSmart Precision Pro kitchen scale is intended for kitchen use.
+The scale can assist in calculating calories in the foods you eat.
+Simply weigh a portion of food then use the accompanying booklet to calculate calorie content.

 Whether your goal is to bake bread or justify a handful of cashews, the Precision Pro kitchen scale offers a simple design and accurate measurement.